The Big Island of Hawai’i is one of my favorite places to visit in the world.

 The famous manta ray night dive in Kona is one of the most memorable things you should not miss on the Big Island.

 During the dive, you will have a chance to see this unique marine life up close.
-Their hunt on plankton looks like a dance gracefully chasing catch with mouths wide open.
+Their hunt for plankton looks like a dance gracefully chasing catch with mouths wide open.

 The 2-hour tour in Kailua-Kona waters after dark with a special wetsuit and snorkel gear, led by an expert instructor, is an absolutely safe experience.
 You will see manta rays with over 20 feet wingspans making loops around you if lucky.